WE NEED YOUR HELP TO COMPLETE THIS FILM.

-Crip Camp will include lives that bent towards success – like Jim’s, and Judy Heumann, who went on to be a major disability rights activist and now is Special Advisor for Disability Rights at the State Department.
+Crip Camp will include lives that bent towards success – like Jim’s, and Judy Heumann, who went on to be a major disability rights activist and was Special Advisor for Disability Rights at the Obama State Department.
 Also included will be those whose lives ended in tragedy – like Jan, whose life was a struggle, ending in a drug deal gone bad.
 Interwoven through those stories will be the counselors and staff whose lives were also transformed by this experience – like Lionel Woodyard, one of a group of young African Americans from the deep south, whose life was profoundly shaped by the camp experience.
 Until Camp Jened, Lionel had never had a positive experience with a white person.
 At Jened he, too, experienced a life that had previously been unimaginable.

 A Greek chorus of campers and staff will recreate the enigmatic character of Larry Allison (who passed away in in 2014).
 In many ways this is a story of one man with the audacity to envision a camp where everyone would be treated as a human being – and whose radical vision changed lives for generations to come.